-The Downtown Mixed-Use land use designation is used for the City's historic Downtown area, which is bordered by IH-35 on the west, the Union Pacific railway line on the south, and Brushy Creek on the north and east.
-This area is in transition from its original function as the commercial center of the adjoining residential neighborhoods and the surrounding community.
+The Downtown Mixed-Use land use designation is used for the city's historic downtown area, which is bordered by IH-35 on the west, the Union Pacific railway line on the south, and Brushy Creek on the north and east.
+This area originally functioned as the commercial center of the adjoining residential neighborhoods and the surrounding community.
 Some general characteristics of the area include: